Love According to Freud

 “It is universally known, and we take it as a matter of course, that a person who is tormented by organic pain and discomfort gives up his interest in the things of the external world, in so far as they do not concern his suffering.
 Closer observation teaches us that he also withdraws libidinal interest from his love-objects: so long as he suffers, he ceases to love.
 The commonplace nature of this fact is no reason why we should be deterred from translating it into terms of the libido theory.
 We should then say: the sick man withdraws his libidinal cathexes back upon his own ego, and sends them out again when he recovers.”

 But I would submit that he has over-reduced the human experience of love.
-Love, as he has defined it, is the transference of the narcissistic impulse toward an object toward which the (male) subject experiences overvaluation as libidinal interest – and, ultimately, the experience is reduced to libidinal interest.
+Love, as he has defined it, is the transference of the narcissistic impulse toward an object toward which the (male) subject experiences overvaluation as libidinal interest; ultimately, the experience reduces to libidinal interest.
 The reality does not reduce to this.
 That’s not say that his interpretation is wrong; much to the contrary, I believe his interpretation to be right on target – but it is very much incomplete.
-Here, Freud is trying to create a Cartesian reduction of the concept of love, but love cannot be measured (with any form of measure presently at our disposal) in clear and distinct terms.
+Here, Freud is trying to create a Cartesian reduction of the concept of love.
+However, it is not possible to measure love in clear and distinct terms.

 Love Does not Reduce to Narcissism

-Love is distinct from libido in that, in love, both libido and affection are joined in what he (in some cases, at least) falsely labels as “overvaluation.”
+Love is distinct from libido.
+In love, both libido and affection combine in what he (in some cases, at least) falsely labels as overvaluation.
 When an object invokes a desire for partnership such that it can be called “love,” a massively positive evaluation (and, yes, sometimes overvaluation, but not always) takes place.
-In this evaluation, both libido and affection respond as a joint impulse.
-In such a case that, biologically, a man’s libido is made to take a backseat (such as, in the case of ailment), the impulse of affection is still very much present, as well as the accompanying desire for physical and psychological closeness; in fact, that impulse tends to be intensified in the absence of the libido, since ailment, biologically, causes a feeling of being under the threat of death, which makes a man seek support and care.
+By this evaluation, both libido and affection respond as a joint impulse.
+In such a case that, biologically, a man’s libido takes a backseat (such as, in the case of ailment), the impulse of affection is still very much present, as well as the accompanying desire for physical and psychological closeness; in fact, that impulse tends to be intensified in the absence of the libido; ailment, biologically, causes a feeling of being under the threat of death.
+This makes a man seek support and care.

 Love is Related to Narcissism